-A wide mix of individual health and lifestyle factors can influence the progression of the condition.
+A broad mix of health and lifestyle factors can influence the progression of the condition.
 Many people have diabetes for years without being aware they have the condition.
 This causes a wide variation between the age of onset and age of diagnosis.

-Meanwhile, some estimates claim that one in four people with diabetes do not know they have it, which further complicates estimates.
+Some estimates claim that one in four people with diabetes do not know they have it.
 Also, many national surveys and studies do not distinguish between rates of type 1 and type 2 diabetes in adults.

-While there might not be a set age for onset for type 2 diabetes, age greatly increases the chances of developing the condition.
+While it might not be possible to define a set age for the onset of type 2 diabetes, a person's age greatly increases the risk of developing the condition.

-A 2016 study found that the rates of type 2 diabetes were up to seven times higher in Chinese adults, aged 55-74, than they were in those aged 20-34 years.
+Elsewhere, a 2016 study found that the rates of type 2 diabetes were up to seven times higher in Chinese adults from 55 to 74 years old than they were in 20- to 34-year-olds.

-The ADA report that rates of diabetes remain high in the elderly population, impacting some 25 percent of those aged 65-plus.
+Similarly, the ADA report that rates of diabetes remain high in the elderly population, impacting around 25.2 percent of those over 65 years old.

 Common factors that can increase the risk of developing type 2 diabetes include: